SaishaShetty/MARS/README.md

 ```
 Once the processing is complete, it is saved as a "feedback_collab_answer.json".
 This file contains the feedback for each section of the paper and the answers to the questions asked by the questioner.

+The schema for a paper that can be processed by the pipeline can be found in the `paper.schema.json` file.

 ### Outputs

 1. **Console Output**: